Solar-Powered Community Buildings

 • Co-op takes on all risk.

-• Expert project manager manages installations and operation.
+• Expert project manager, employed by CAN, manages installations and operation.

-Using feasibility funding secured through the Rural Community Energy Fund, managed through the North East and Yorkshire Net Zero Hub, we have:
+Using funding secured through the North East and Yorkshire Net Zero Hub, the National Lottery Community Fund and the Rural Asset Multiplier Pilot of the North East Combined Authority, we have:

 • Established a waiting list of additional community buildings keen to join the project.

-• Continue to seek additional potential community building participants, aiming for 100 installations over the next five years.
+Our aim is to secure 100 installations over the next five years.

 Project Partners

-This project has been developed in direct partnership between CAN, the Rural Design Centre Innovation Project and the National Innovation Centre for Rural Enterprise.
+This project has been developed in direct partnership between CAN, the Rural Design Centre and the National Innovation Centre for Rural Enterprise.

 A steering group of participating buildings was established in 2022.